MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-push-notifications-setup.md

 # [Android](#tab/android)

 For Android applications, Customer Insights - Journeys uses the Firebase Cloud Messaging (FCM) service.
-To configure your Android application to work with Customer Insights - Journeys, you need to upload the Service Account Json file generated in your Firebase account.

 > [!IMPORTANT]
 > In June FCM Token authentication approach for Android push notifications will be deprecated and replaced with a Service account json file-based approach.
 You will need to replace an existing FCM Token with the json file generated within your Google Firebase account.